-To register your interest in the Cricket World Cup 2019 Click Here
+To buy tickets for the Cricket World Cup 2019 Click Here

 England's performance in the 2015 Cricket World Cup was a seminal moment in attitudes to the 50-over game in this country.
 For years the side has lagged behind in the white ball game, but this had been overlooked as the Test side won four out of five Ashes series and spent a year on top of the world rankings between 2011 and 2012.